- The Chamwell Centre Charity

 Our proposals included:

-- A new 15m long hydrotherapy pool with sensory equipment; a rare resource in Gloucestershire and the centrepiece of Chamwell Centre.
+- A new 15m long hydrotherapy pool, one of the UK’s first multi-sensory therapy pools with the latest state-of-the-art video and light installations that provide full immersive sensory therapy for students; a rare resource in Gloucestershire and the centrepiece of Chamwell Centre.
 It is able to take a class of eight non-ambulant pupils and their one to one carers, making it one of the largest hydrotherapy pools in the country

 - A two-storey soft play room packed with equipment to stimulate the imagination and encourage exercise through play